 TLDR

-You can get solid donor management under $100/mo, but most tools in this range skip grant compliance entirely.
-Know that tradeoff before you commit.
+You can get solid donor management under $100/mo, but grant compliance usually starts above that line.
+Know the tradeoff before you commit.

 GrantPipe